slint-ui/slint/docs/reference/src/quickstart/getting_started.md

 # Getting started

-This tutorial shows you how to use the languages Slint supports as the host programming language.
+This tutorial shows you how to use the languages that Slint supports as the host programming language.

 We recommend using [our editor integrations for Slint](https://github.com/slint-ui/slint/tree/master/editors) for following this tutorial.